Granny Cake

 Delicious cake but my cake did not rise it was a heavy gummy consistency can you offer any suggestions??

 Hi Shelley, By any chance did you drain the pineapple?
 It doesn’t get drained.
-The only other thing it could be is expired baking powder, if you followed everything else.
+The only other thing it could be is expired baking soda, if you followed everything else.

 Mine turned out the same way.
 I looked up some similar recipes & the only difference is that the others called for baking soda instead of baking powder.
 I remade the recipe using baking soda & it turned out great!